Have you ever wished it would be possible to initiate a remote repository right from the prompt? With Hub it’s possible.

 ~/.config/hub and it worked.
 The config file should look something like this:

-github.com: - user: hilja oauth_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx protocol: https
+github.com: - user: bob oauth_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx protocol: https

-Note worthy thing: you should authenticate to GitHub with SSH keys, see more here.
+Note worthy thing: you should authenticate to GitHub with SSH keys, more info in this GitHub tutorial.

-Note worthy thing #2: There’s a little gotcha in setting the protocol to https, because now GitHub prompts you a password every time you push or pull, it’s the intended behavior.
+Note worthy thing: There’s a little gotcha in setting the protocol to https, now GitHub prompts you a password every time you push or pull, it’s the intended behavior.
 Either, live with it, or cache your credentials, see GitHub tutorial how to do that.

 If you’re unsure what the command does, you can safely test them with the